wifinigel/wiperf/README.md

 ### Testing

-Test the script by running the following command (takes around 2 minutes to complete, depending on tests enabled):
+Test the script by running the following command as the wlanpi user (takes around 2 minutes to complete, depending on tests enabled):

 ```
         /usr/bin/python3 /home/wlanpi/wiperf/wi-perf.py